pikefloyd/BlockSat_Plots/README.md

 # BlockSat_Plots
-Jpeg plots and csv data showing frequency spectrum plots of the Blockstream Satellite signal from Telstar 11N 37W
+Plots and csv data showing frequency spectrum plots of the Blockstream Satellite signal from Telstar 11N 37W

 More information;